Discover more at Mottisfont

 Yet despite Maud’s determination to forge a new life after Gilbert’s death in 1942, she was steadfast in her commitments, blessed with an unswerving sense of right and wrong, and loyal to her friends.
 And the list of those friends is to call the roll on British political and artistic life in the mid-twentieth century, many of whom are brought vividly to life in diaries which, until now, have remained private and unpublished.
 Written by her Granddaughter, Emily Russel, this books offers a private and sensitive insight.

-Tucked away in the corner of the stables, we raise over £35,000 each year through book sales, with all the monies going towards vital conservation projects across the property.
+Tucked away in the corner of the stables, the second-hand bookshop raises a vital £35,000 each year through book sales, with all the monies going towards essential conservation projects across the property.

 We stock titles that appeal to a vast range of interests, from modern fiction to vintage books – hundreds of titles are regularly updated by a dedicated team of volunteers who keep the bookshop open.